-Rodgers continued his praise for Liverpool’s team performance and highlighted the team’s work rate and determination as important characteristics against a Norwich team he says are difficult to beat.
+Rodgers continued his praise for Liverpool’s team performance and highlighted his side's work rate and determination as important characteristics against a Norwich team he says is difficult to beat.

-The win sees Liverpool jump one place into seventh and despite the one-sided scoreline, Rodgers was quick to dismiss suggestions that it was necessarily their best performance of the season.
+The win sees Liverpool jump one place into seventh and despite the one-sided scoreline, Rodgers was quick to dismiss suggestions that it was necessarily the club's best performance of the season.

 "No not at all.
 We have played in a number of games where we haven't got the results," he said.
 "Some people look at it [the Norwich win], see the goals and some of the play today [and say it was Liverpool’s best performance], but we have played well in a lot of games.

 "Sometimes we have got our rewards, sometimes we haven't.
 It's always good when you lose to get straight back in.
 We have worked very hard this week and the players took that into the game.
 [It was a] terrific performance.
 I am pleased for the players because they worked very hard and were disappointed after last week."